-CRCA Grant Program
+Proposition 1: Grant Program Guidelines

-The Coachella Valley Mountains Conservancy has launched its Climate Resistance & Community Access Grant Program offering up to $2.5 million in state funding to local agencies, tribes and nonprofit organizations for projects that will enhance the Valley’s local capacity to respond to climate change, better protect natural resources in the face of global warming or enhance equity in access to outdoor recreation in underserved communities.
-Attached is the Request for Proposals No. CRCA-01 that describes the program and its application requirements.
+- Climate Resilience and Community Access (CRCA): The CRCA grant program offers state funding to local agencies, tribes and nonprofit organizations for projects that will enhance the Valley’s local capacity to respond to climate change, better protect natural resources in the face of global warming or enhance equity in access to outdoor recreation in underserved communities.
+Request for Proposals are issued one to two times a year.